Azure/azure-sdk-for-java/sdk/management/README.md

 ### Include the recommended packages

-It requires a `TokenCredential` implementation for authentication and an `HttpClient` implementation for HTTP client.
+Azure Management Libraries require a `TokenCredential` implementation for authentication and an `HttpClient` implementation for HTTP client.

-`azure-identity` package and `azure-core-http-netty` package provide recommended implementation.
+`azure-identity` package and `azure-core-http-netty` package provide the default implementation.

 [Azure Identity][azure_identity] provides Azure Active Directory token authentication support across the Azure SDK.